mattraykowski/opennmsforge/README.md

 ** Reports
 * Pretty up the user profile page for public and editing.
 ** Link contributor things to the public page.
+* rating plugin: can we toggle when you can click to rate?
+* "action required" or "report to admins"